iaspisw/iaspisw.github.io/README.md

 ### Research Experience:
 Optimized and remodeled current music generation models: Music VAE and Music Transformer from the Google Magenta Project.

+### I'm looking for research assistant opportunities, please do not hesitate to contact me if you’re interested.